MicheleTobias/workshop-stac/STAC_Workshop.md

 Using a catalog lets you:
 - update or modify your query and easily run it again
-- filter based on metadata - you can access all of the metadat,not just what the web designer decided to include
+- filter based on metadata - you can access all of the metadata, not just what the web designer decided to include
 - increase the reproducability (see also [FAIR](https://www.go-fair.org/fair-principles/)) of your project because the code documents what you did
 - Reduce the amount of data you need to download, manage, and store.
 You can always download the data again so you can delegate the storage to the organization that produced the data.
 - (we won't cover this today but...) move your computation closer to the data. (e.g if the data is on AWS you could run your compute on AWS) - i.e. keep your code and the data together in the cloud